 Opening to huge acclaim in 2011 and located in Knightsbridge’s Mandarin Oriental Hotel the restaurant took the world by storm.
 It’s easy to understand why, the food, developed alongside Head Chef Ashley Palmer-Watts, is meticulously researched and beautifully presented, from dishes familiar to the court of Henry XIII to those inspired by Victorian novelist Lewis Carroll.

-Tom Sellars has rightly received high acclaim for Restaurant Story.
+Tom Sellers has rightly received high acclaim for Restaurant Story.
 After five months he’d gained a Michelin star, aged just 26, and it’s utterly obvious why.
-Sellars’ British menu consisting of small, perfectly formed, dishes, each with it’s own memory-evoking story (geddit?).
+Sellers’ British menu consisting of small, perfectly formed, dishes, each with it’s own memory-evoking story (geddit?).